themanyone/whisper_dictation/README.md

 ./whisper_cpp_server -l en -m models/ggml-tiny.en.bin --port 7777
 ```

-## Local chat server
+## Run your own AI server

+Hosting large language models provides some limited access to information, even if the internet is down.
+But don't trust the answers.
+Keep all logs and communications behind a good firewall for privacy.
+And network security is another topic...

 Supposing any chat server will do.
-Many use `llama.cpp` behind the scenes, so we also use that.
+Many use `llama.cpp` behind the scenes.
+Since it is not susceptible to "pickle" code injection, we don't have to recommend special `safetensors` models.
+So we'll use that.
+Understand that this is for a local home server.
+Running a public server comes with a catalog of other concerns so those folks might prefer to host these in a container, and/or on somebody else's cloud.

 ```shell
 git clone https://github.com/ggerganov/llama.cpp